centarro/commerce-docs/docs/v2/developer-guide/customers/addresses.md

 ![Admin ui for default country](../../images/address-countries-1.png)

 ### Country subdivisions
 A country can have several levels of subdivisions that are used for addressing.
 In the United States that would be the state.
-In Brazil it would be the state and the municipality.
-In China it would be the province, the prefecture-level city, and the county.
+In Brazil, it would be the state and the municipality.
+In China, it would be the province, the prefecture-level city, and the county.
 The *Address* module provides user-friendly address forms that provide dropdowns for these subdivisions, thus speeding up the data entry process and reducing mistakes.

 Subdivision data is provided by the Commerce Guys addressing library.
-Subdivisions are hierarchcial, with up to 3 levels: Administrative area -> Locality -> Dependent locality.
+Subdivisions are hierarchical, with up to 3 levels: Administrative area -> Locality -> Dependent locality.
 For each level, there is a set list of options that is used to populate form select lists (dropdown menus).
 For example, both Australia and the United States have a single level of subdivisions, called *States*.
 If *United States* is selected as the country, then its 50 states and additional territories appear as *State* options.
 If *Australia* is selected, then its 8 state/territory options are displayed:

 ![Australian subdivisions](../../images/address-countries-2.png)